Most Frequently asked Oracle Apps Technical and Oracle SOA Interview Questions:

 Ans: A mediator is part of a composite application and is used to mediate between the different components within and outside a composite application.
 While OSB i.e. Oracle Bus Service is a standalone ESB which mediates with heterogeneous clients and services without being a part of them.

-For mediator, development can happen through JDeveloper IDE while for OSB, it can be done using Eclipse IDE or Web Console.
+For a mediator, development can happen through JDeveloper IDE while for OSB, it can be done using Eclipse IDE or Web Console.

 Q #9) Is SOA a part of Oracle Fusion Middleware?